 KIILA - Vocationally oriented rehabilitation course on Kela's website

 The Artists’ Association of Finland doesn’t have personal members.
-However, artists automatically become members when they belong to one of the following six organisations: Artists' Association MUU, The Association of Finnish Sculptors, The Union of Finnish Art Associations, The Association of Finnish Printmakers, Finnish Painters' Union and The Association of Photographic Artists.
+However, artists automatically become members when they belong to one of the following five organisations: Artists' Association MUU, The Association of Finnish Sculptors, The Association of Finnish Printmakers, Finnish Painters' Union and The Association of Photographic Artists.
 More information about membership applications can be found directly from each association.